 A limitation of our study is that we have not compared the simulations to observational data.
 This prevents us from quantifying a possible added value that might be obtained from refining the grid and disabling the convection scheme.
 Nevertheless, a few points can be made.
-For the coarse grids with grid spacings of 80 and 40 km, the WCB is much weaker and much less 385 pronounced compared to the finer grids.
-In fact, for the 80 km grid only 3 of the 4 trajectory subclasses are simulated, hinting at a possible systematic shortcoming of coarse-resolution models in simulating WCBs that might further impact the jet stream and the downstream flow evolution (Oertel et al., 2020; Blanchard et al., 2020, 2021).
-In this context, it is also worth noting that while we have found a minor impact of the cloud microphysics scheme on the WCB, Mazover et al. (2021) found that ice cloud microphysics within the WCB can play an important role for upper-level dynamics.
+For the coarse grids with grid spacings of 80 and 40 km, the WCB is much weaker and much less pronounced compared to the finer grids.
+In fact, for the 80 km grid only three of the four trajectory subclasses are simulated, hinting at a possible systematic shortcoming of coarse-resolution models in simulating WCBs that might further impact the jet stream and the downstream flow evolution (Oertel et al., 2020; Blanchard et al., 2020, 2021).
+In this context, it is also worth noting that while we have found a minor impact of the cloud microphysics scheme on the WCB, Mazoyer et al. (2021) found that ice cloud microphysics within the WCB can play an important role in upperlevel dynamics.

 Our results further indicate that when the convection scheme is switched off, a grid spacing of 5 km or maybe even 10 km is sufficient.
 The results from these resolutions are in close agreement with the results from the 2.5 km simulation with explicit convection in terms of the WCB characteristics, the WCB diabatic heating and the deepening of the cyclone.
 This finding is broadly consistent with Vergara-Temprado et al. (2020), who reported that at a resolution of 20 km and finer the representation of deep convection plays a larger role than a further refinement in resolution.
+It is also consistent with Jung et al. (2006), Champion et al. (2011), and Jung et al. (2012), who argued that a resolution of 20 km is sufficient to capture the synoptic evolution of midlatitude cyclones.

-It is also consistent with Jung et al. (2006); 395 models are used to predict weather over the course of around 10 days (Williams et al., 2013).
-Because T-AMIP simulations start from a known state of the atmosphere, the impact of modelling choices on midlatitude cyclones could be studied across a large number of cyclones and the results could be evaluated by means of reanalysis and observational data.
-Flack et al. (2021) recently performed a Transpose-AMIP analysis for an explosive deepening cyclone during the NAWDEX campaign with climate models run at 150 and 50 km grid spacings, and more such analysis is warranted in our view.
+For future work we would find it interesting to investigate simulations in a Transpose-AMIP (Atmosphere Model Intercomparison Project) framework in which climate models are used to predict weather over the course of around 10 d (Williams et al., 2013).
+Because Transpose-AMIP simulations start from a known state of the atmosphere, the impact of modeling choices on midlatitude cyclones could be studied across a large number of cyclones, and the results could be evaluated by means of reanalysis and observational data.
+Flack et al. (2021) recently performed a Transpose-AMIP analysis for an explosive deepening cyclone during the NAWDEX campaign with climate models run at 150 and 50 km grid spacings, and more such analyses are warranted in our view.